w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 *Containers*

-- On top of physical server and its host OS
+- On top of the physical server and its host OS
 - Share the host OS kernel
 - Shared components are read-only
-- "Light", take seconds to start
+- "Light" takes seconds to start

 *Virtual machines*